anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Upon receiving the voucher-request trigger, the pledge SHOULD construct the body of the pledge-voucher-request object as defined in
 {{RFC8995}}.
 This object
-becomes a JSON-in-JWS object as defined in {{I-D.richardson-anima-jose-voucher}}.
+becomes a JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.

 The header of the pledge-voucher-request SHALL contain the following parameter as defined in {{RFC7515}}: